wp-plugins/wordpress-bootstrap-css/readme.txt

 Tags: CSS, Twitter Bootstrap, normalize, reset, YUI Requires at least: 3.2.0
 Tested up to: 3.2.1
-Stable tag: 0.4
+Stable tag: 0.5

 Wordpress Bootstrap CSS lets you include Twitter Bootstrap CSS and Javascript libraries in your Wordpress site.

 == Description ==

-Since Twitter Bootstrap was released we, at [Host Like Toast](http://www.hostliketoast.com/ "Host Like Toast: Managed Wordpress Hosting"), needed a way to consistenly add the bootstrap CSS to the very beginning of the *head* section on all web pages, regardless of the Wordpress Theme.
+Since Twitter Bootstrap was released we, at [Host Like Toast](http://www.hostliketoast.com/ "Host Like Toast: Managed Wordpress Hosting"), wanted a way to consistenly link the bootstrap CSS to the very beginning of the *head* section on all web pages, regardless of the Wordpress Theme.

+With this Twitter Bootstrap CSS Wordpress plugin, you can now achieve this with ANY Wordpress Theme without touching your Wordpress Theme files and NO programming ability needed.

 It's good practice to have a core, underlying CSS definition so that your website appears and acts consistently across all browsers as far as possible.